JAN. 5, 2026

 When no chips are in use, the TPU VM will show no activity.

-Learn more about additional metrics and streaming mode in the tpu‑info documentation.
+Learn more about other metrics and streaming mode in the documentation.

-In this post we discussed several TPU logging and monitoring options.
-Next in the series we’ll explore how to debug your JAX programs—starting with generating HLO dumps and profiling your code with XProf.
+In this post we discussed some TPU logging and monitoring options.
+Next in this series we’ll explore how to debug your JAX programs, starting with generating HLO dumps and profiling your code with XProf.